NxPKG/khulnasoft-docs/content/r2/data-migration/super-slurper.md

 ## Supported cloud storage providers
 We currently support copying data from the following cloud object storage providers to R2:
 - Amazon S3
-- Cloudflare R2
+- Khulnasoft R2

 ## Create Amazon S3 credentials

 To migrate objects from Amazon S3, Super Slurper requires access permissions to your bucket.
-While you can use any AWS Identity and Access Management (IAM) user credentials with the correct permissions, Cloudflare recommends you create a user with a narrow set of permissions.
+While you can use any AWS Identity and Access Management (IAM) user credentials with the correct permissions, Khulnasoft recommends you create a user with a narrow set of permissions.

 To create credentials with the correct permissions: